Register to vote

 We keep two registers the electoral register and the open register (also known as the edited register).

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes, such as making sure only eligible people can vote.

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.

 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

 I've moved house / want to register

-From 10 June you can apply online.
-You will need your national insurance number and date of birth to register.
+If you have moved house you will need to register at your new address.
 The website you need to go to is: www.gov.uk/register-to-vote

 If you don't have access to the internet please call the Elections Office 01200 414411.